The Link Between Joint Pain & Gut Health

 Gut Health

 Disruption of the microbial balance (dysbiosis), can lead to inflammation through the release of proinflammatory cytokines and the production of inflammatory metabolites.
 This means that intestinal dysbiosis could be a contributor factor to systemic inflammation and joint pain.
-Moreover, research is increasingly pointing towards dysbiosis as a contributing factor to metabolic conditions like obesity and type 2 diabetes, which further increase inflammation and the risk of chronic pain.
+Moreover, research is increasingly pointing towards dysbiosis as a contributing factor to metabolic conditions like obesity and type 2 diabetes, gut health and fibromyalgia which further increase inflammation and the risk of chronic pain.
 Our nutritional approach to achieve pain relief includes a comprehensive evaluation and treatment of the gut health as well as osteopathic and nutritional support of the entire musculoskeletal system.

 What is the Gut's Role in Joint Pain?